PARANIMO TERMS OF SERVICES

 23. Scope

-This Part C applies only when you use Matchifi.
+This Part C applies only when you use the Matchifi Platform to seek services from a service provider.

 24. About Matchifi

-24.1 Matchifi is a platform that connects you with independent Service Providers offering a wide range of services.
+24.1 Matchifi is a platform that connects you with independent Service Providers (for example coaches, mentors, consultants, or other professionals) who offer a range of personal or professional services.

 24.2 You acknowledge that we provide software functionality only and do not deliver, supervise, or monitor the services offered by Service Providers.
 Service Providers are independent professionals, and we do not guarantee outcomes or qualifications, although we may conduct limited verification.
 You are responsible for assessing whether a Service Provider is suitable for your needs.